xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 - RBAC is a method for managing access to Kubernetes resources, ensuring only authorized users and services can perform specific actions.
 Many resources on RBAC assume unrestricted access from the start, making it challenging for beginners.
 - By defining roles and assigning them to users or groups, RBAC enables fine-grained access control and helps prevent unauthorized access to sensitive resources.
-- The kubeconfig file contains both cluster details, such as the API server URL, certificate authority data, and authentication credentials, as well as user information, including the username, client certificate, and private key.
+- The `kubeconfig` file contains both **cluster details**, such as the API server URL, **certificate authority data, and authentication credentials, as well as user information**, including the username, client certificate, and private key.
 This allows users to authenticate with multiple clusters and switch between them seamlessly.
-- Certificate Authority (CA) is responsible for creating and verifying certificates within the cluster.
+- **Certificate Authority (CA)** is responsible for **creating and verifying certificates within the cluster**.
 	- The CA issues certificates to components such as pods, services, and nodes, allowing them to securely communicate with each other.
 	- The CA also verifies the identity of these components by checking their certificates.
-- Users and Groups in Kubernetes are typically managed externally through mechanisms such as client certificates signed by a Certificate Authority (CA) or tokens that can be obtained from an external source.
+- **Users and Groups** in Kubernetes are typically **managed externally** through mechanisms such as **client certificates signed by a Certificate Authority (CA) or tokens** that can be obtained from an external source.
 	- These external sources provide the necessary credentials to authenticate users and authorize access to cluster resources.
-- ClusterRole defines a set of permissions that can be applied to resources across the entire cluster, rather than being limited to a specific namespace.
+- **ClusterRole** defines a **set of permissions that can be applied to resources across the entire cluster**, rather than being limited to a specific namespace.
 This allows for more flexible and powerful role-based access control (RBAC) configurations.
-- Permissions are assigned to users through their membership in a group or by being explicitly mentioned in a RoleBinding or ClusterRoleBinding.
-A ClusterRoleBinding grants the permissions defined in a ClusterRole to a user or group for all namespaces in the cluster.
+- **Permissions** are **assigned to users through their membership in a group or by being explicitly mentioned in a RoleBinding or ClusterRoleBinding**.
+	- A **ClusterRoleBinding grants the permissions** defined in a **ClusterRole to a user or group for all namespaces in the cluster**.
 - When a new user, such as "batman", is associated with a group in Kubernetes RBAC, it is done through the "O" field in the certificate subject.
 The "O" field specifies the organization or group that the user belongs to.
 This information is used by the Kubernetes API server to determine the user's group membership.

 ### **Understanding Kubernetes Access**